baymax88/baymax88/README.md

 </h1>

 <p align="left">
-  📣&nbsp;&nbsp;&nbsp;Derek Yang, a high-skilled javascript developer with extensive experience in the field, is here.
+  👋&nbsp;&nbsp;&nbsp;Derek Yang, a high-skilled javascript developer with extensive experience in the field, is here.
 </p>

 <div align="left">